MisterIcy/MisterIcy/README.md

 # Hi there 👋!
 ### I'm Alex, web-developer by day, author by night!

 Hello!
-I am Alexandros Koutroulis, a seasoned PHP developer from Greece, currently working for [Epignosis](https://www.epignosishq.com/)!
+I am Alexandros Koutroulis, a seasoned PHP developer from Greece, currently working for [Epignosis Learning Technologies](https://www.epignosishq.com/)!
 I also write short or longer stories, for the harsh side of reality, we all have experienced at a point in our lives.

 - 🔭 I’m currently working on a weird personal project in PHP8.0.
 After ten years of authoring, I think it is high time I build my own tools for keeping notes, tracking stories, exploring the backgrounds of my characters and store a ton of meta-data.
 May or may not release.
 May or may not convert to Rust.
 - 🌱 I’m currently learning [Rust](rust-lang.org/) and rediscovering [C++](https://en.wikipedia.org/wiki/C%2B%2B20)